bexfinken/phase-0-tracks/web_dev/http_requests.md

 			451 Unavailable for Legal Reasons:
 			No access allowed because the reosurce is censored (by the governement!)
-			(I don'nt know how common this is, but I included it because I found it interesting)
+			(I don't know how common this is, but I included it because I found it interesting)

 		Server Error Response